How to Manage Credit Cards, Debit Cards and Cash in Europe

 Although more countries (mainly in Eastern Europe) are joining the EU, none will adopt the euro immediately.

-Cash Machines (ATMs) and Currency Conversion Fees
+Cash Machines (ATMs) and Currency Conversion Fees in Europe

 Throughout Europe, cash machines are the standard way for travelers to change money.
 Confirm with your bank (or credit card company) that your card will work in Europe and alert them that you’ll be making withdrawals while